Creswell Crags: Archaeological and paleontological finds

+Neolithic, Bronze Age, Roman, Medieval and post-Medieval artifacts have also been found at Creswell Crags, such as pottery and antique coins.

 Cave art

 In April 2003, engravings and bas-reliefs were found on the walls and ceilings of some of the caves, an important find as it had previously been thought that no British cave art existed.
 The discoveries, made by Paul Bahn, Sergio Rippoll and Paul Pettitt, included an animal originally identified as an ibex but later confirmed as a stag.
 These, and subsequent finds included carvings on the ceiling of Church Hole Cave, have made Creswell a site of international importance.
 The finds are the most northerly yet discovered in Europe.
 Their subject matter includes representations of animals including bison and, arguably, several different bird species.
 Some workers, however, consider that the "bird" figures are more likely to be female anthropomorphs.
 The engravers seem to have made use of the naturally uneven cave surface in their carvings and it is likely that they relied on the early-morning sunlight entering the caves to illuminate the art.

 Thin layers of calcium carbonate flowstone overlaying some of the engravings were dated using the uranium-series disequilibrium method, which showed the oldest of these flowstones to have formed at least 12,800 years ago.
 This provides a minimum age for the underlying engraving.
 The scientists and archaeologists concluded that it was most likely the engravings were contemporary with evidence for occupation at the site during the late glacial interstadial around 13,000–15,000 years ago.
 Most of the engravings are found in Church Hole Cave on the Nottinghamshire side of the gorge.
 Since this discovery, however, an engraved reindeer from a cave on the Gower Peninsula has yielded two minimum dates (through uranium-series dating) of 12,572 years BP and 14,505 years BP.

 Not all of the figures identified as prehistoric art are in fact human made.
 An example given by archaeologists Paul Bahn and Paul Pettitt is the 'horse-head', Which they say is "highly visible and resembles a heavily maned horse-head... lacks any trace of work: it is a combination of erosion, black stains for the head, and natural burrow cast reliefs for the mane."
 Others are a 'bison-head' which they think may be natural and a 'bear' image which "lacks any evidence of human work."
 Notwithstanding they believe that more figures may be discovered in the future.

 The site was the subject of the BBC Radio 4 documentaries Unearthing Mysteries, Nature and Drawings on the Wall, and featured in the 2005 BBC Two television programme Seven Natural Wonders, as one of the wonders of the Midlands.
 In the Drawings on the Wall (Episode 1) Dr Paul Pettitt was interviewed about the so-called 'naked ladies' engravings in Church Hole Cave.